 Introduction and theoretical background

-The prevalent approach to teaching, both generally and specifically in the sciences, focuses on presenting facts and results, without taking the scientific process itself into account.
-This traditional approach does not promote students' active participation in scientific activity because it is based only on results and it also arouses unfavorable views of science; it alienates students, who believe that only scientists can make discoveries.
+The prevalent approach to teaching, both generally and specifically in the sciences, focuses on presenting facts and results without taking the scientific process itself into account.
+This traditional approach does not promote students’ active participation in scientific activity because it is based only on results; it also engenders unfavorable views of science and alienates students by leading them to believe that only scientists can make discoveries.
 In the traditional approach, elements of the history of science are either absent or introduced in a fragmented way.
-However, another approach to teaching the sciences exists, one that is not very prevalent in schools: it is the historical stories approach, which emphasizes the process and not only the results in teaching scientific content.
+However, another approach to teaching the sciences exists despite not being very prevalent in schools: the historical stories approach, which emphasizes the process and not only the results in teaching scientific content.
 In this approach, students are exposed to scientific facts as well as to the story behind the discovery, and a discussion is held on the way the scientist used his intuition to make the discovery.

-Traditional and Historical Stories Approaches to Science Education
+The traditional and historical stories approaches to science education

-The traditional approach for teaching science is derived from the teaching model developed by Ausubel (1963).
-This model is based on information processing theory, which views learning as a process of absorption, coding, and storage of information in an organized way in long-term memory so that it is possible to retrieve it when necessary.
-Traditional teaching is content based and teacher focused (Author, 2011).
-The knowledge imparted to the students is something new and foreign to them, but it is absorbed and becomes integrated into their pre-existing knowledge structure from previous learning and serves as a basis for absorbing new external knowledge.
+The traditional approach to teaching science is derived from the teaching model developed by Ausubel (1963).
+This model is based on information processing theory, which views learning as a process of absorbing, encoding, and storing information in long-term memory in an organized way so that it can be retrieved when necessary.
+Traditional teaching is content-based and teacher-focused (Author, 2011).
+The knowledge imparted to the students is something new and foreign to them, but it is absorbed and becomes integrated into their pre-existing knowledge structure built by previous learning and serves as a basis for absorbing new external knowledge.
 The teacher serves as the students’ source of knowledge (Brooks & Brooks, 1993).
-However, the traditional method is an economical and structured way of transmitting human cultural heritage and knowledge in an optimally organized manner and in a finished form.
-Regarding assessing and measuring the effectiveness of absorbing the learned materials, the traditional method allows teachers to obtain feedback from their students in real time, through verbal communication in the form of questions and answers and through students’ non-verbal responses.
+However, the traditional method is an economical and structured way of transmitting human cultural heritage and knowledge in an optimally organized manner and finished form.
+Regarding the assessment and measurement of how effectively the studied material is absorbed, the traditional method allows teachers to obtain feedback from their students in real time, through verbal communication in the form of questions and answers and through students’ non-verbal responses.

 The use of elements in the history of science teaching is related to, among other things, how it is integrated into teaching the epistemological distinction between the framework within which scientific knowledge is born and developed and the framework within which scientific knowledge is an already organized body of issues, contents, and theories (Kuhn, 1962).
 History of science (HOS) is a way to provide students with a medium to interact with the culture of science.
 In the literature, several studies have used scientists’ life stories (Wieder, 2006) or their works (Solomon, Duveen, & Scot, 1992) in order to investigate students’ understanding of the nature of science or their attitudes toward it.